 I write to you, little children, because your sins are forgiven you for his name’s sake.
 (1 John 2:12)

 Are forgiven, not will be forgiven.
 The cross is a done deal.
 Jesus died once for all to do away with all sin.
 Here’s my third witness:

-Praise the Lord, my soul, and forget not all his benefits—who forgives all your sins … (Psalm 103:2–3a)
+Praise the Lord, my soul, and forget not all his benefits—who forgives all your sins … (Ps 103:2–3a)